jochen777/jFormchecker/README.md

 * central form-definition for reuse and separation of concerns
 * handling the request-response loop for forms
-* handling error-messages and error-highlighting
+* handling error-messages and error-highlighting of the label
+* correct tab-order
 * pre-fillments of form-elements
-* automatically syntactical correct HTML (5)
+* automatically syntactical correct HTML (5) with label and "label-for"
 * pre-fillments of user-input after submit
 * easy validation, easy custom validation
 * all standard form fields and more (date-input)